 The Groundwork Daily Pillars

 The Groundwork Daily Pillars are the structural backbone of this entire project.
-They exist so that every conversation about discipline, money, relationships, and family has a clear home.
-Each pillar is a framework that explains how structure actually works in real life, not just in theory.
+They exist so that every conversation about discipline, money, relationships, leadership, self-governance, and the home has a clear home.
+In other words, they reduce drift and prevent category collision.

 Masculinity As Structure